 What should you do if you over-contributed to your HSA?

 If you over-contributed to your HSA, what do you do?
 Well, you have a couple options.
 First, you can withdraw the excess contributions before Tax Day and avoid any penalties and extra paperwork.
 It’s important to note that simply spending the excess contributions on qualified medical expenses is not considered a withdrawal (it’s a distribution).
 To withdraw your contributions, contact your HSA administrator.

 Your second option, if you’ve over-contributed, is leaving the money in your HSA account and filing Tax Form 5329 with your Income Tax Form-1040, 1040-SR or 1040-NR.
-If you don’t need to file income taxes for 2019, you will need to file Form 5329 on its own and you can’t do it electronically.
+If you don’t need to file income taxes for the previous tax year, you will need to file Form 5329 on its own and you can’t do it electronically.
 If you’re filing a Form 5329 for a previous year’s contributions, you must use that year’s version of the form.

 If you’ve decided to keep your excess contributions in your account, you can find Tax Form 5329 on the IRS website.
 This form is used to report any additional taxes owed for the following tax-advantaged accounts: HSAs, Archer MSAs, covered ESAs, QTPs, modified endowment contracts, IRAs, and other qualified retirement plans.
 Because this form covers so many different accounts, you will have to ignore the many boxes that don’t apply to your situation.

 First, complete the top section that asks for your personal information.
 Then skip to Part VII which focuses specifically on HSAs.
 Here, you’ll input the following information (as well as do a bit of math):